4.50% effective Dec 1, 2022

 Interest Rate on Funds Held

 Interest will accrue on Funds Held at a rate determined by FCI, but the rate may never exceed the interest rate charged on the related loan.
 Interest on Funds Held (exclusive of funds applied directly to billed amounts) will normally accrue from the date of receipt of the funds until the date the funds are applied to the loan against an installment due or other related charges.
 FCI may change the interest rate from time to time, and may provide for a different interest rate for different categories of loans.
-Currently, funds in the account earn a rate of interest equal to 2.0% less than the loan rate.
+Currently, funds in a Funds Held account earn a rate of interest equal to the lesser of: (i) the interest rate charged on the related loan; and (ii) 0.50% over the upper limit of the Federal Funds target range.
+For example, if the Federal Funds target range is 3.00%-3.25%, the rate of interest paid on funds in a Funds Held account would be (i) equal to the interest charged on the related loan if the loan interest rate is 3.75% or less; or (ii) 3.75% if the related loan has an interest rate greater than 3.75%.

 Withdrawal of Funds